Alisama20/FDTD-PML-Absorbing-Boundary-Conditions/README.md

 **A. S. Amari Rabah** and **B. Gómez Peinado**

-Developed as part of the coursework for *Computational Methods in Non-Linear Physics* — Master's Degree in Physics: Radiation, Nanotechnology, Particles and Astrophysics, University of Granada, Spain.
+Developed as part of the coursework for *Computational Methods in Non-Linear Physics* — Master's Degree in Physics and Mathematics - Fisymat, University of Granada, Spain.